Responsible tourism in Komodo National Park — conservation and sustainability

 Marine Conservation Partnerships

-• Marine debris cleanup: Regular participation in organized beach and underwater cleanup events across the archipelago
+• Regular participation in beach and underwater cleanup events

 Community Impact